palikar/blog-hugo-files/content/projects/cpp_tips.md

 }
 ```

-And....with that knowledge, you can now punish people who claim they "know C++"...ugh, plebs!
+And... with that knowledge, you can now punish people who claim they "know C++"...ugh, plebs!

-### `auto` type deduction is also something to thinks about {#auto-type-deduction-is-also-something-to-thinks-about}
+### auto type deduction is also something to thinks about {#auto-type-deduction-is-also-something-to-thinks-about}

 The deduction of auto while used as "type" of a local variable behaves almost exactly as deduction of template types.
 This means you already know the most of the rules.